 5 Tips for Students Whose College Applications Are Affected by COVID-19

-Keep your SAT/ACT study materials handy and plan to go back through them before you actually take the tests.
+Even if your original test date was cancelled, try to see if you can reschedule.
 If you can, try to keep up on your studying in the meantime, too.
 This might be the perfect opportunity to make flashcards or other study resources to help you brush up on the test material!
 It's also probably a good idea to take a couple of practice exams again in the weeks leading up to your test date, if possible.

 Track and field, soccer, lacrosse, choir competitions, state FFA conventions: these are just a few of the extracurricular activities that may have been cancelled due to the COVID-19 pandemic.
 Many high school students are stressing out about what that means for their college applications.
 How will you show admissions committees that you're involved, well-rounded, and high-achieving student?